 Grand total Value: $137 + $142=279

 Note that if you do not have the Southwest Companion Pass, for 2 people this will be 16,783 points x2 so 33,566 total or $279 x2 so $558 total

 How to earn Southwest points:

-- Chase Southwest Rapid Rewards credit card sign-up bonus (50,000 offers are often available!
-Do not sign up for anything less on this card!)
+- Chase Southwest Rapid Rewards credit card sign-up bonus (50,000 offers are often available!)

 - Everyday spending on the Chase Southwest Rapid Rewards card (Although Chase Sapphire is better for everyday spending!)